-Later this afternoon we have a panoramic drive around the Monasteries of Meteora, built upon rocks that rise vertically from the plains below.
-These "Rocks of the Air" are visible for miles around and are crowned with old monasteries that cling to their summits.
-The afternoon light provides ideal conditions for photography; making our roadside photo stops today allow us to spend more time on the sites tomorrow when we visit the monasteries.
+Later this afternoon\ we have a panoramic drive around the Monasteries of Meteora, built upon rocks that rise vertically from the plains below.
+These "Rocks of the Air" are visible for miles around and are crowned with old monasteries that cling to their summits; the afternoon light provides ideal conditions for photography.